Our Privacy Promise

 - Marketing.
 If you provide us with your email address or telephone number, we may contact you for marketing purposes.
 We may use your email or SMS text number for both marketing and targeted advertising, but only where we have your opt-in consent to do so.
 If you provide us with your postal address or telephone number, we may send you direct mail or telephone you about our work.
 We will not do so if you have told us you would prefer not to hear from us by these means.
 We check telephone numbers against the Telephone Preference Service (TPS) and if you are registered, we will only contact you if you have specifically consented to us making such calls.
 We make it easy for you to tell us how you want us to communicate, in a way that suits you.
 Our forms have clear marketing preference questions and we include clear information on how to opt-out or opt-in when we send you marketing information.

 - Fundraising.
 The lifeblood of serving our blind veterans is fundraising.
 We are always grateful when people donate.
+If a donation is made we will acknowledge the gift and say thank you by email, tis will be in simple accessible language and will not include any marketing content.
 We endeavour to tailor our fundraising activity to ensure that we are as efficient with our resources as possible, keeping as much money available to support our beneficiaries as possible, which donors tell us is a priority for them.
 It also provides you with the most relevant and timely information and opportunities.

 - Profiling.
-To help us achieve this tailored approach, we use profiling or wealth screening techniques, both ourselves or through trusted third-parties.
-We use existing information that you have supplied to us and combine this with information from publicly available sources such as charity and corporate websites and Companies House.
+To help us achieve this tailored approach, we may use profiling or wealth screening techniques to target our fundraising campaign audiences.
+To achieve this we may process the personal data ourselves or use a trusted third-parties.
+We use existing data that you have supplied to us and combine this with information from publicly available sources such as charity and corporate websites and Companies House.
 We only use reputable sources, where someone would expect their information may be read by the public.
 By doing this, we can understand our supporters better and ensure we only make appropriate requests from each of you.
 It may help those of you who have the means, and the desire, to give a bit more.
-For more detail about how and why we build profiles of our supporters please click here.
+For more detail about how and why we build profiles of our supporters please <click here>

 - To personalise and improve your supporter experience.
 We may use your personal data in order to tailor our information and services to your specific needs and preferences to ensure a personalised supporter experience.
 To understand how we can improve our services, products or information.
 To provide personalised direct marketing and communication in a way that you control and that suits you.